History of FC Bayern Munich: Pep Guardiola era

-Following Bayern Munich's historic treble, the club hired Pep Guardiola – who himself had coached FC Barcelona to a treble of their own four years prior – as their manager on a three year deal.
+Following Bayern Munich's historic treble, the club hired Pep Guardiola – who himself had coached FC Barcelona to a treble of their own four years prior – as their manager on a three-year deal.
 Guardiola's first game as Bayern manager was a disappointing DFL Supercup loss to Borussia Dortmund.
 Bayern won the UEFA Supercup and FIFA Club World Cup in Guardiola's first season, in addition to a Bundesliga triumph as early as March, a record in German football.
-Despite winning the Bundesliga with a joint-record 29 wins, Bayern were eliminated in the semi finals of the Champions League 5–0 on aggregate at the hands of Real Madrid, notably losing at home 0–4.
-Despite this enormous setback, Bayern Munich bounced back with a DFB Pokal win that sealed their second domestic double in a row.
+Despite winning the Bundesliga with a joint-record 29 wins, Bayern were eliminated in the semi-finals of the Champions League 5–0 on aggregate at the hands of Real Madrid, notably losing at home 0–4.
+Despite this enormous setback, Bayern Munich bounced back with a DFB Pokal win that sealed their second consecutive domestic double.

 For the 2014/15 season, Bayern Munich reinforced its team with the signing of Dortmund striker Robert Lewandowski.
 They lost the DFL Supercup to Dortmund and failed to retain its DFB Pokal title.
 They also bowed out of the Champions League semi final stage again, losing 5–3 on aggregate to Barcelona.
-They did however clinch their third Bundesliga title in a row.
+They did however clinch their third consecutive Bundesliga title.

-In Pep Guardiola's final season in charge, Bayern Munich clinched its fourth Bundesliga title in a row while simultaneously setting the record for least goals conceded in a single Bundesliga campaign (17), but failed once again to win the Champions League, losing to Atletico Madrid on away goals in the semi finals.
+In Pep Guardiola's final season in charge, Bayern Munich clinched its fourth consecutive Bundesliga title while conceding least goals in a single Bundesliga campaign (17), but failed once again to win the Champions League, losing to Atletico Madrid on away goals in the semi-finals.
 Consolation arrived in the form of a DFB Pokal triumph over arch-rivals Borussia Dortmund.
 Guardiola subsequently departed and later joined Manchester City.